moodle-an-hochschulen/moodle-local_staticpage/README.md

 Theme support
 -------------

-It has been developed on and tested only with Moodle Core's Boost theme.
+This plugin is developed and tested on Moodle Core's Boost theme.
-While this plugin should also work with Moodle Core's legacy Clean theme or third party themes, we can't support any other theme than Boost.
+It should also work with Boost child themes, including Moodle Core's Classic theme.
+However, we can't support any other theme than Boost.

 Theme support (Expert level)